hassan-elshafei/TodoTask/README.md

 ### Configurations

 The solution comes with a default configuration that works out of the box.
-However, you may consider to change the following configuration before running your solution:
+However, you may consider changing the following configuration before running your solution:

-* Check the `ConnectionStrings` in `appsettings.json` files under the `TodoTask.Web` and `TodoTask.DbMigrator` projects and change it if you need.
+* Check the `ConnectionStrings` in `appsettings.json` files under the `TodoTask.Web` and `TodoTask.DbMigrator` projects and change it if needed.

 ### Before running the application